BarryYangi/MemosGallery/README.md

 4. Upload

-- Upload the `index.html` file in the `public` directory and all files in the directory to the root directory of the website.
+- Upload the `index.html` file in the `public` directory and all files in the directory to the root directory of the website.Enjoy!
 - If you want to display images that are not in memos, please comment out the import statement of `memos.js` in the `index.html` page, uncomment the import statement of `data.js`, and add the image links to the `data.json` file in the root directory in the specified format.

 ```html